LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 molly = Cat.new("Molly", "gray")
 ```
 `max` and `molly` are both local variables which are assigned to 2 different objects which were created by calling the `::new` class method on the `Cat` class. 'max' as 2 sates `@name = Max` and `@coloring = tabby`. `molly` also has two states `@name = Molly` and `@coloring = gray`.
 As part of the `Cat` class, they bot have access to the behaviors defined by the methods `purr` `jump` `sleep` and `eat`.

+Answer re-do
+`max` has the state `@name="Max"`, `@coloring="tabby"` and `molly` has the state `@name="Molly"`, `@coloring="gray"`.
+Therefore we can see that both `molly` and `max` which are instances of the same object have different states.
+This is because in Ruby the objects, which are created from the class, encapsulate the state and the behaviors are defined by the classes.
+The objects are unique and their states are specific to them.
+However both the objects have the same behaviour as they are defined in the class they are created from.